School of Jewellery

 Eventually, the objective was achieved and the new school was opened in a factory building located on Vittoria Street, where it currently occupies, in mid-September 1890.

-The School of Jewellery can be found at the heart of the famous Jewellery Quarter on Vittoria Street where its students can choose from a truly unique selection of courses that cover jewellery, silversmithing, horology and gemmology and will be taught the full range of traditional techniques, combined with teaching its students the correct method of using the school’s cutting edge technology.
-Many of the School’s alumni have gone on to work for retailers in the area – find out more about the shops in the Jewellery Quarter.
+The School of Jewellery can be found at the heart of the famous Birmingham Jewellery Quarter on Vittoria Street where its students can choose from a truly unique selection of courses that cover jewellery, silversmithing, horology and gemmology and will be taught the full range of traditional techniques, combined with teaching its students the correct method of using the school’s cutting-edge technology.
+Many of the School’s alumni have gone on to work for retailers in the area.